 Growth-Stage Companies: 20-40 Hours

 Companies between $2M and $10M in revenue generally require 20-40 hours per month as complexity increases.
-You’re now managing multiple service lines, potentially multiple locations, and making decisions that significantly impact enterprise value.
+You’re now managing multiple service lines, potentially multiple locations, and often multiple revenue streams, all of which increase financial complexity and the need for sophisticated oversight.
+Decisions at this stage significantly impact enterprise value.

 At this stage, your fractional CFO becomes deeply involved in growth strategy—building financial models that show exactly what it takes to reach your next revenue milestone, identifying margin leaks in specific service lines, and implementing systems that scale with you.
 The work shifts from establishing basics to optimizing performance.
+A key responsibility is to manage cash flow—forecasting, automating receivables, and ensuring liquidity to support your scaling efforts.
 If your planning feels reactive right now, getting aligned on strategic finance is often the turning point.

 Mature Firms: 40-60 Hours

 Established companies above $10M in revenue or those pursuing complex initiatives like acquisitions often use 40-60 hours per month.
+Complex financial structures require more sophisticated financial management and greater CFO involvement, especially for businesses with international operations or multiple revenue streams.
 At this level, the fractional CFO operates almost like a full-time executive, participating in leadership meetings, managing relationships with lenders or investors, and driving strategic initiatives.

 Total Monthly and Annual Cost Compared to a Full-Time CFO